assoc-path-informatics/interop/content/pages/about.md

 Informatics](https://pathologyinformatics.org) as a project of the Technical Standards Committee.

+# purpose

+The API membership includes domain experts, users, and students of the standards and formats that enable interoperability between systems, and this project is intended to provide a convenient place to aggregate and summarize information relevant in the domain of laboratory and pathology informatics.
+A wealth of information exists online and in the literature, but it can be challenging to identify the most relevant and current resources.
+Contributions to this site can include any of the following:

+- Links to online resources.
+- Citations of notable reviews, studies, or opinion pieces in the literature.
+- Brief summaries of individual topics.

 # contributing

 - Source code for this site is hosted on [GitHub](https://github.com/assoc-path-informatics/interop/tree/main/content).